StockNews.com Initiates Coverage on Golden Minerals (NYSEAMERICAN:AUMN)

-StockNews.com initiated coverage on shares of Golden Minerals (NYSEAMERICAN:AUMN – Get Rating) (TSE:AUM) in a research note published on Saturday.
-The brokerage issued a hold rating on the basic materials company’s stock.
+StockNews.com started coverage on shares of Golden Minerals (NYSEAMERICAN:AUMN – Get Rating) (TSE:AUM) in a research report report published on Thursday.
+The brokerage issued a sell rating on the basic materials company’s stock.

-Several other research firms also recently weighed in on AUMN.
-HC Wainwright reaffirmed a buy rating and set a $15.00 price target on shares of Golden Minerals in a research note on Wednesday, March 15th.
-Fundamental Research set a $19.25 price objective on shares of Golden Minerals and gave the stock a buy rating in a research note on Tuesday, April 4th.
+AUMN has been the topic of a number of other research reports.
+Fundamental Research set a $19.25 price target on shares of Golden Minerals and gave the company a buy rating in a report on Tuesday, April 4th.
+HC Wainwright reiterated a buy rating and issued a $15.00 price target on shares of Golden Minerals in a report on Wednesday, March 15th.

 Hedge Funds Weigh In On Golden Minerals

-A number of large investors have recently bought and sold shares of AUMN.
-ETF Managers Group LLC grew its holdings in Golden Minerals by 128.4% in the fourth quarter.
-ETF Managers Group LLC now owns 5,740,079 shares of the basic materials company’s stock worth $1,575,000 after purchasing an additional 3,226,850 shares during the last quarter.
-Jane Street Group LLC purchased a new position in Golden Minerals in the third quarter worth $292,000.
-Renaissance Technologies LLC grew its holdings in Golden Minerals by 87.5% in the first quarter.
-Renaissance Technologies LLC now owns 882,488 shares of the basic materials company’s stock worth $179,000 after purchasing an additional 411,765 shares during the last quarter.
-Citadel Advisors LLC grew its holdings in Golden Minerals by 126.3% in the third quarter.
-Citadel Advisors LLC now owns 274,079 shares of the basic materials company’s stock worth $71,000 after purchasing an additional 152,974 shares during the last quarter.
-Finally, State Street Corp grew its holdings in shares of Golden Minerals by 62.4% during the first quarter.
-State Street Corp now owns 255,615 shares of the basic materials company’s stock valued at $128,000 after buying an additional 98,236 shares during the last quarter.
-Institutional investors own 9.73% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+ETF Managers Group LLC lifted its holdings in Golden Minerals by 128.4% in the 4th quarter.
+ETF Managers Group LLC now owns 5,740,079 shares of the basic materials company’s stock worth $1,575,000 after buying an additional 3,226,850 shares in the last quarter.
+Jane Street Group LLC acquired a new position in Golden Minerals in the 3rd quarter worth $292,000.
+Renaissance Technologies LLC lifted its holdings in Golden Minerals by 87.5% in the 1st quarter.
+Renaissance Technologies LLC now owns 882,488 shares of the basic materials company’s stock worth $179,000 after buying an additional 411,765 shares in the last quarter.
+Citadel Advisors LLC lifted its holdings in Golden Minerals by 126.3% in the 3rd quarter.
+Citadel Advisors LLC now owns 274,079 shares of the basic materials company’s stock worth $71,000 after buying an additional 152,974 shares in the last quarter.
+Finally, Virtu Financial LLC lifted its holdings in Golden Minerals by 264.2% in the 1st quarter.
+Virtu Financial LLC now owns 153,867 shares of the basic materials company’s stock worth $77,000 after buying an additional 111,616 shares in the last quarter.
+Institutional investors and hedge funds own 9.73% of the company’s stock.

 Golden Minerals Company, a precious metals exploration company, mines, constructs, and explores for mineral properties containing precious metals.
 It explores for gold, silver, zinc, lead, and other minerals.
 The company holds a 100% interest in the Rodeo gold mine situated in Durango State, Mexico; and a 100% interest in the Velardeña and Chicago gold-silver mining properties and associated oxide and sulfide processing plants located in the State of Durango, Mexico.